jackiehjm/stx-docs/doc/source/guest_integration/kubernetes/integrate-application-with-notification-client-sidecar.rst

 .. rubric:: |context|

 This section provides an example of kubernetes deployment of the sidecar and a simulated application.
-Users could replace the ``ptp-notification-demo-app`` container and related configurations with an application requiring |PTP| status updates.
 The user application must support querying and handling responses for either of the API definitions available at:

 **See**: